-The tradition of climate fiction goes way back–you could say all the way back to narratives of old that were spoken or written.
+The tradition of fiction about climate change goes way back–you could say all the way back to narratives of old that were spoken or written.
 The canon began before we knew more about our modern human-caused climate variations, even before sci-fi writers imagined such climate disasters.
 The Science Fiction Encyclopedia shows climate themes from the 1930s.
 And before the recognized father of climate themed science fiction, JG Ballard, we had John Christopher (The World in Winter), Fritz Leiber (A Pail of Air), Fred Hoyle (The Black Cloud), Gerald (HF) Heard (The President of the United States, Detective)–the latter from 1947–among many others.

 There’s a long lineage of works in this canon, from early myths of weather gods and goddesses such as Thor, the thunder god, or Susanowo, the Japanese Shinto god of storms and sea.
 There’s Noah in the Bible and Shakespeare’s The Tempest.
 In 1759 was Samuel Johnson’s Rasselas, which dealt with regulation of the weather.
 Other weather control novels are listed here.
 When I think about the number of classics that are close to the land, weather-saturated, prone to the elements, and so on, I begin to wonder if I will truly ever come close to even cataloging a small percentage of works that fall into this area.